 Best Geisha Coffee

 Even in the world of best exotic coffees, Geisha Coffee or Gesha Coffee is still in a category of its own.
 It's incredibly rare for starters and its flavor profile is equally uncommon.
 Geisha coffee originated in the Ethiopian village named Gesha.
-As it grew in popularity, other countries such as Colombia started to grow this incredibly rare type of coffee.
 Currently, there are 15 different countries that grow this coffee.
-That may seem like a lot, but the actual quantities of this coffee are actually very limited.
-Additionally, not every country produces the same quality of Geisha coffee.
-Panama is actually known for producing some of the highest quality Geisha in the world.
+However, it was first introduced to the coffee industry in Panama which is why Panama Geisha in particular is one of the most popular exotic coffees in the world.
+Quantities of this coffee are very limited.
+Additionally, not every country produces the same quality of Geisha coffee so you'll want to be extra picky when it comes to choosing the best Geisha coffee.
 Geisha coffee is revered for its distinctly unique sweetness that's been likened to both caramel and strawberry (if you can imagine that).

 While many of the other exotic coffees on this list are expensive, few come even close to being as pricey as Kopi Luwak.
 It's claim to fame is being dubbed “the world's most expensive coffee”.
 Part of the justification for its price is the fact that this coffee bean goes through a very “exotic” process.
 The coffee cherry has to be first eaten by palm civets which then ferment inside their stomachs before being expelled along with the feces.
 The fermentation process is key to creating the bean's impressive flavor.
 After roasted, the undigested beans are used to produce Kopi Luwak coffee.
 If you aren't uncomfortable with the process, you'll be treated to an immeasurably smooth coffee that bears hints of sweet and chocolate.
 When buying the best Kopi Luwak on the market, it's important to do your research on the process that the beans undergo.
 Companies like Gayo Kopi are 100% organic, Fair Trade Certified, and very transparent about how they go about obtaining these cherished beans which are critical factors in choosing the right brand.
 They also only source their beans from 100% wild civets.